-The learning organization is more important than the automated organization.
+The learning organization is more important than the automating organization.

 Story & People

-The Human Friendly Automation manifesto has been developed from June 2020 to July 2021 in 18 meetings of Larissa Bisch, Elisabeth Cartolaro, Hannah Sophie Dickenbrock, Dirk Eichler, Martin Födisch, Hans-Joachim Gergs, Tanja Hencker, David Hirsch, Clemens Holst, Nadine Hohmann, Tobias Kaempf, Stephanie Kuhn, Barbara Langes, Mohes Munschizada, Carolin Nina-Mamani, Lisa Allegra Markert, Tim Peters, Thilan Phuong Pham, Michael Rosenthal, Lars Schatilow, Sarah Schmidt and Kathinka Schüssler.
+The Human Friendly Automation Manifesto was developed from June 2020 to July 2021 in 18 sessions by Larissa Bisch, Elisabeth Cartolaro, Hannah Sophie Dickenbrock, Dirk Eichler, Martin Födisch, Hans-Joachim Gergs, Tanja Hencker, David Hirsch, Clemens Holst, Nadine Hohmann, Tobias Kaempf, Stephanie Kuhn, Barbara Langes, Mohes Munschizada, Carolin Nina-Mamani, Lisa Allegra Markert, Tim Peters, Thilan Phuong Pham, Michael Rosenthal, Lars Schatilow, Sarah Schmidt and Kathinka Schüssler.

-The initiator was Lars Schatilow, who invented the topic and came up with the idea of a network of promoters to create a value and principle manifesto.
-Thilan Phuong Pham and Larissa Bisch were the coordinators of the network.
-They were supported by Simon Bergmoser, Matthias von Mitzlaff, Patricia Sliwinski and Sabine Tröndle,.
+The initiator was Lars Schatilow, who invented the topic and came up with the idea of a network of promoters to create a manifesto of values and principles (in the style of the agile manifesto).